House passes $1.7 trillion spending bill with Ukraine aid

 The bill runs for 4,155 pages, not including amendments the Senate added.
 It contains about a 6% percent increase in spending for domestic initiatives, to $772.5 billion.
 Spending on defense programs will increase by about 10% to $858 billion.

-The bill's passage came only hours before financing for federal agencies expires.
-Lawmakers have passed two stopgap spending measures to keep the government operating so far for this budget year and a third was set to pass Friday as well to ensure services continue until Biden could sign the full-year measure, called an omnibus, into law.
+The bill's passage came only hours before financing for federal agencies was set to expire.
+Lawmakers had passed two stopgap spending measures to keep the government operating, and a third, funding the government through Dec.
+30, passed Friday and was signed by Biden.
+That ensured services continue until Biden could sign the full-year measure, called an omnibus, into law.

 Lawmakers provided roughly $45 billion for Ukraine and NATO allies, more than even Biden requested, an acknowledgment that future rounds of funding are not guaranteed with a new GOP-led House.